 Getting extra support from your energy supplier

-If you find it hard to deal with your energy supply, you might be able to sign up to the Priority Services Register (PSR).
-This gets you extra support from your energy supplier.
+If you find it hard to deal with your energy supply you could get extra help from your energy companies.
+For example, they might agree to:

 - are recovering from an injury